juanfonsecasolis-automation/javascript-playwright-Bondar-course/Discussion.md

 Some points in favor are:
 1. the syntax of JS/TS is not that different than other languages, like Java,
-1. you can call ReactJS test libraries natively,
+1. programmers can call ReactJS test libraries natively,
-1. you can define aliases for long commands in the package.json file,
+1. programmers can define aliases for long commands in the package.json file,
-1. you can use the describe-test syntax (preferred over Gherkin when implementing BDD), and
+1. programmers can use the describe-test syntax (preferred over Gherkin when implementing BDD), and

-Regarding the points mentioned by Zhan; yes, JS/TS still doesn't have an easy-to-understand syntax compared with Python/Ruby (point ii); but in practice you don't notice that TS isn't a fully Object-oriented programming language (point iv).
+Regarding the points mentioned by Zhan; yes, JS/TS still doesn't have an easy-to-understand syntax compared with Python/Ruby (point ii); but in practice we didn't notice that TS wasn't a fully Object-oriented programming language (point iv).
 We didn't find problems implementing inheritance, abstraction, and polymorphism (we aren't entering into purist discussions for the sake of practicity).

 ## Conclusions
 If the size of the team is large, and the manual and automation testing roles are differentiated, then resources focused on automating tests will have enough time to master JS/TS and combine it with Playwright.
 We say so because JS/TS syntax is complex and, for non-web developers, the learning curve can be steep.
 Also, in practice, we didn't notice the limitations of TS as a not-fully object-oriented programming language.
 Regarding Playwright, it seems a good alternative to Selenium as it provides an extra layer of abstraction that makes easier the interaction with web-components and assertions.
 Now, if the size of team is small and resources need to jump from one role into another our recommendation is using Playwright with a language with an easier syntax, like Python.